 Easy Sourdough Starter

 Easy Sourdough Starter makes fluffy and crusty breads and sourdough baked goods.
 Use white all-purpose flour for Italian style breads.
 Wheat and rye flours makes more traditional sourdough breads.
-Once completed, makes sure to check out How To Maintain Sourdough Starter for decades of successful sourdough baking.
+Once completed, make sure to check out How To Maintain Sourdough Starter for decades of successful sourdough baking.
+Looking for the best bread to start with?
+Look no further than Soft Sourdough Bread.

 Print Pin Rate